MicrosoftDocs/visualfsharpdocs/docs/conceptual/compilerservices.typeproviderdefinitionlocationattribute-class-[fsharp].md

 ```

 ## Remarks
-You can also use the short form of the name, TypeProviderDefinitionLocation.
+You can also use the short form of the name, `TypeProviderDefinitionLocation`.

 ## Constructors